gowthamvadisetti/Compilers-Project/asgn4/README.md

-# Compilers Assignment 4 - IR Code Generator
+# Compilers Assignment 4 - IR Generator
 Use the following set of commands to generate the IR code.

 test folder contains the sample test cases